Jump to content

 npm install --save react-animate-height

-import it in your React project, and wrap the content you want to animate in it.
+Import it in your React project, and wrap the content you want to animate in it.

 import AnimateHeight from 'react-animate-height';